 3. Laucala Island, Fiji

 Laucala is a private island, which certainly adds to its allure.
 Here, you will find beautiful cliff faces, picturesque mountains and an expansive view of the Pacific Ocean to play the role of the backdrop against your round of golf.
+Hopefully you will have been practising your swing and using your golf practice mat to get into shape for your trip.

 The golf course itself is situated on what was once a coconut plantation with beautiful fairways and the 12th hole sitting right where the land meets the ocean.
 When it comes to luxury, it is hard to beat this location that features 24 villas catered for by 350 staff members.